 - After I've received the full payment I'll finish the piece, and when it's ready I'll send it to you.
 If you are satisfied with it, the process is finished!
 If you notice some clear mistakes or want some other tiny alterations made for the piece (make the character smile instead of being serious, change the color of the eyes, add a small scar) I will do it for free.
 A small payment will be required for bigger alterations or if you for example want me to "upgrade" the piece from black-and-white line art to fully colored piece.

 - Unless otherwise specified, you are free to upload the commissioned art to your online galleries with proper credit, you can crop an avatar from it for yourself or even make a print or a mug from it for personal use.
-Just don't claim you made the art or try to sell it forward!
+Just DO NOT claim you made the art, try to sell it forward, use it commercially or turn it into an NFT!
 (If the art depicts a character that you sell/trade to someone else, it's okay to let them have the commissioned art, too; I'm only asking that you won't sell my commission on its own like it was an adoptable.)
 As the artist I also retain the right to showcase the commissions in my own galleries.
 If you as a commissioner want to stay anonymous and not have your (user)name mentioned online, please tell me about it as early in the process as possible!

 15 min = 3 €